Lance Gooden: Agriculture

-In October 5, 2023, Gooden signed a letter to the House Agriculture Committee along with 15 House Republicans opposing the inclusion of the Ending Agricultural Trade Suppression (EATS) Act in the 2023 farm bill.
+On October 5, 2023, Gooden signed a letter to the House Agriculture Committee along with 15 House Republicans opposing the inclusion of the Ending Agricultural Trade Suppression (EATS) Act in the 2023 farm bill.
 The EATS Act, introduced in response to the California farm animal welfare law Proposition 12, would have overturned state and local animal welfare laws restricting the sale of agricultural goods from animals raised in battery cages, gestation crates, and veal crates.The letter argued that the legislation would infringe on states' rights and disproportionately benefit foreign-owned agribusinesses like the Chinese-owned pork producer WH Group.

 United Nations

-In 2025, Gooden reintroduced the No Tax Dollars for the United Nation's Immigration Invasion Act.
+In 2025, Gooden reintroduced the No Tax Dollars for the United Nations Immigration Invasion Act.
 The proposed law bars the United States from funding United Nations agencies related to migration, including UNRWA.
-Gooden alleged that the United Nations was funding an invasion of the United States by immigrants, stating "It’s time to stop subsidizing our own destruction.
+Gooden alleged that the United Nations was funding an invasion of the United States by immigrants, stating "It's time to stop subsidizing our own destruction.
 The United Nations is running a taxpayer-funded operation to funnel illegal immigrants into our country, threatening our sovereignty, security, and the very fabric of our nation.